Marty Bennett Brings the Party to Green Bay—Black Unicorns and Cow Sex Included

 “This is what we can try to do for our people!
 Let us free.
 Let us be us.
 Here we go.
 Fly bird!”

 Only…it doesn’t.
 The bird instead bashes its head against the other three sides repeatedly.
+There's no door on the opposite side.

 “C’mon!
 You can do it!”
 Bennett yells.
 “He’s going to break his neck! … Tweet, tweet!
 Tweet, tweet!
 Tweet, tweet!
 Tweet, tweet!
 Tweet-tweet-tweet-tweet!”